NetNGames/Processing-Video-Editor/CSC690_TermProject/README.txt

  File: CSC690_TermProject
  By: Elbert Dang and Jacob Gronert
- Last Update: 12/16/2014
+ Last Update: 12/20/2014

  Usage: Run CSC690_TermProject.pde using Processing 2.x with Minim, and ControlP5 libraries

- System: JVM
+ System: Java Virtual Machine

  Description: Processing Video Editor
   +Load video, audio, or srt subtitle files with Load Files button
     -For video: avi, mp4, mov, and ogg files supported -For audio: mp3, wav, and flac files
     -For subtitles: SubRipText (srt) files
-  +Clear all loaded files with Clear Files button +Video to play can be selected using DropdownList +Audio clips can be selected using ListBox
+  +Clear all loaded files with Clear Project button +Video to play can be selected using DropdownList +Audio clips can be selected using ListBox
     +Clips can be placed on timeline to play when timeline is ran